mikelevins/mikelevins.github.io/_posts/2020-12-18-repl-driven.md

 entire purpose is to provide all the repls.

 It doesn't actually provide *all* the repls, of course.
-What's particularly ironic is that it doesn't provide either of the canonical, ancestral repl-driven development environments: Common Lisp and Smalltalk.
+What's particularly ironic is that it doesn't provide either of the canonical repl-driven development environments: Common Lisp and Smalltalk.

 That brings us back to entha_saava's question: if Common Lisp and Smalltalk are repl-driven environments, and Python and Ruby are not, what's the difference?
 What do Lisp and Smalltalk have that Python and Ruby don't?

-What they have is a language and runtime system that is designed from the ground up with the assumption that you're going to develop programs by starting the language engine and talking to it, teaching it how to be your program *interactively*, by changing it *while it
+What they have is a language and runtime system that are designed from the ground up with the assumption that you're going to develop programs by starting the language engine and talking to it, teaching it how to be your program *interactively*, by changing it *while it